nkernis/blog.noahkernis.com/content/posts/itp/fall_2019/vis_lang/03_itp_winter_show_poster/index.md

 {{< figure src="img/00_poster.png" alt="ITP Winter Show poster idea.
 Hand-drawn look, in black and white.
 Bottom third contains face, close up.
 Eyes look bewlidered.
 Above is a thought cloud that sys 'ITP Winter Show'.
 It is surrounded by words saying, counter clockwise from the top left: 'media', 'humans', 'gizmos', 'systems', 'art?, '$$$', 'fake news', and 'create/destroy'." caption="[ Poster For Winter Show ]" >}}

+## Version 2

+{{< figure src="img/02_poster_v2.png" alt="Version 2 of the psoters" caption="[ Poster For Winter Show - V2 ]" >}}

+After getting critique from my class, I went back to design and made changes.

+I added the missing information.
+Added some background texture.
+I also made changes to several of the words and their fonts.

 ## The Thinking Part

 The prompt for this project, was to make a poster for the Fall 2019 ITP Winter show.